meken/cloud-hackathons/hacks/adk-intro/README.md

 We have our first agent, and if you'd now ask which super hero to pick for an alert, the LLM would gladly make some suggestions.
 But since it doesn't know about our Luminaverse, it would probably take the well known heroes, or fabricate imaginary ones.
 This is because LLMs lack real-time and specific information (think about your internal documents/databases/processes/rules, LLMs have no access to that information).

 This is where *Tools* come into the picture: they provide a way for LLMs/agents to access external systems, databases, or APIs, thereby augmenting the LLM's knowledge base and enabling it to perform more complex, data-dependent operations.
 Although in this challenge we'll use a tool to gather additional information, tools can also be used to execute actions (which we'll cover in the last challenge).

+> [!NOTE]
+> Although we're using tools to gather additional information, tools can also be used to execute actions, create local files, update databases, send commmunication etc.

 ### Description